DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Harriet Bell, House Officer, Auckland City Hospital, Auckland, New Zealand.
 DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 October 2019.

-Alopecia is the medical term for hair loss.
-Alopecia is diffuse if it affects the scalp in general distribution.
+Alopecia is the medical word meaning hair loss.
+Alopecia is diffuse if it affects the scalp in a general distribution.
 This is in contrast to localised or focal alopecia, which is characterised by patchy hair loss.

 Diffuse alopecia is common, affecting up to 50% of men and women.
 While it can affect both sexes at any age, women present more frequently than men [1,2].